 Q: Can I apply to stay in student accommodation for my second and third year?

-A: Yes, you can apply online in December 2015.
+A: Yes, you can apply online from the 1st of December.
 All current students are eligible to apply online as a returner for the next academic year.
 The closing date for applications is 17 January 2016, so please apply as soon as possible as numbers are restricted.

 Q: Will I be living with other returning students?